DP-3T/documents/README.md

 The Decentralised Privacy-Preserving Proximity Tracing (DP-3T) project is an open protocol for COVID-19 proximity tracing using Bluetooth Low Energy functionality on mobile devices that ensures personal data and computation stays entirely on an individual's phone.
 It was produced by a core team of over 25 scientists and academic researchers from across Europe.
 It has also been scrutinized and improved by the wider community.

-DP-3T is a free-standing effort started at EPFL and ETHZ that produced this protocol and that is implementing it in a soon-to-be-released, open-sourced app and server.
+DP-3T is a free-standing effort started at EPFL and ETHZ that produced this protocol and that is implementing it in an open-sourced app and server on this repository.

 DP-3T participates in the loose umbrella of the 'Pan-European Privacy-Preserving Proximity Tracing' (PEPP-PT) project.
 DP-3T is not the only protocol under this umbrella.
 PEPP-PT also endorses centralized approaches with very different privacy properties.
 Pandemics do not respect borders, so there is substantial value in PEPP-PT's role of encouraging dialogue, knowledge-sharing, and interoperability.